zensols.util package¶

 Bases:

-statement.
-Arguments to the form are the same asTemporaryFileName
+withstatement.
+Arguments to the form are the same asTemporaryFileName.
+The temporary file is deleted after completion (seeTemporaryFileName).Example:

 with tempfile('./tmp', create=True) as fname: print(f'writing to {fname}') with open(fname, 'w') as f: f.write('this file will be deleted, but left with ./tmp\n')